Advertisement

 Drug Interactions

 Increased AUCinf & Cmax of midazolam; caffeine.
-Moderate conc changes leading to serious AR w/ CYP3A substrates (eg, quinidine, cyclosporine, dihydroergotamine, ergotamine, pimozide) & CYP1A2 substrates (eg, tizanidine).
-Consider dose adjustment for CYP3A substrates (eg, colchicine, everolimus, tacrolimus, sirolimus) & CYP1A2 substrates (eg, theophylline, pirfenidone).
+Moderate conc changes leading to serious adverse reactions w/ CYP3A (eg, quinidine, cyclosporine, dihydroergotamine, ergotamine, pimozide) & CYP1A2 (eg, tizanidine) substrates.
+Consider dose adjustment for CYP3A (eg, colchicine, everolimus, tacrolimus, sirolimus) & CYP1A2 (eg, theophylline, pirfenidone) substrates.
 Concomitant use w/ OCT1 substrates.

 MIMS Class